michalrus/interview/README.md

    multicast).
 If new peers are found, they are added and “broadcasted” to already known peers (as in **2.**).

-## Node configuration
+1. At the same time, in the background, a `"pinger"` process is constantly monitoring connectivity with neighbor nodes.
+If a ping⟷pong exchange timeouts, the other node is marked as unreachable and temporarily removed from the list of recipients of the real payload messages.
+When it becomes reachable again, it’s re-added and communication with it continues.
+So all network failures are reduced to *‘I can’t see their `Pong` in a timely manner, let’s cease communication for now’*.

+## A starting point to review

-1. Sample configuration is in `lib/Nodes.hs`.
+1. Sample network configuration is in `lib/Nodes.hs`.

-1. You have to provide `runOnNodes :: [[NodeId] -> Process ()] -> IO
+   1. `runOnNodes :: [[NodeId] -> Process ()] -> IO ()` has to be
-   ()` to `Runner.run`.
+      provided to `Runner.run`.
 This function takes a (potentially) infinite list of functions from an *initial peer list* to *processes* and runs them on `Nodes.thisManyNodes` nodes.
 Of course, `runOnNodes` could also use a hardcoded list of nodes, as mentioned in the spec.

-1. With current setting of `Nodes.initialPeerDiscoveryTimeout` at 50
-   µs, not all peers get discovered initially (when running on loopback interfaces).
-This is positive → the discovery algorithm can be tested.

    1. Currently, there’s an artificial logger node to counteract interleaving of the log messages printed to stderr.
 More about that in `lib/Nodes.hs`.

+1. It may be worth experimenting with different hardcoded settings.

+   1. With current setting of `Nodes.initialPeerDiscoveryTimeout` at 50 µs, not all peers get discovered initially (when running on loopback interfaces).
+This has a positive effect: the discovery algorithm can be tested.

+   1. Experimenting with ping timeout in `KeepAlive`—e.g. using 10 s instead of 3 s yields 2–3× more messages sent on my machine and far less network topology changes.

+1. An example follows below.

 ## Example